BICEP/Keck XIX: Extremely Thin Composite Polymer Vacuum Windows for BICEP and Other High Throughput Millimeter Wave Telescopes: Design and Mechanical Tests

 Both the measured and calculated window permeation rates in Figure \ref{fig:perm_rates} are significantly lower than the previously discussed problematic permeation rates estimated from two years with cryogenic issues on BICEP3 (red dashed and dot-dashed lines).
 However, the 1 atm laminate has a rate over three times higher than the 10 atm laminate; this is likely due to low laminate fill factor at low lamination pressure.
 The laminating LDPE is more effectively forced around the HMPE fibers at high pressure, resulting in better laminate consolidation and homogeneity.
 We will continue to use Eq. \ref{eq:Q_pred} and the \cite{nguygen-tuong} permeation constant to predict permeation rates of windows, given the measured consistency between the 10 atm laminate rate and the predicted rate.

-We have since run an observing season with a high pressure laminate window on BA150 at the South Pole (at altitude, with assumed 0.7 atm pressure difference) and warmed the receiver.
-We also measured the gas accumulation in another receiver (PreSAT) at sea level, though the run was over a shorter period of time \citep{Petroff2024}.
+We have since run an observing season with a high pressure laminate window on a cryostat (BA150) at the South Pole (at altitude, with assumed 0.7 atm pressure difference) and warmed the receiver.
+We also measured the gas accumulation in another receiver (BA4) at sea level, though the run was over a shorter period of time \citep{Petroff2024}.
 Table \ref{tab:perm} reports the time at vacuum and final pressures for each run.
 The final warm pressure can be used to estimate an upper bound permeation rate through a thin window, which can be compared to the predicted permeation rate for a given window, or the upper bound window permeation rates associated with cryogenic issues.

 Both of the receivers with thin windows cooled and remained cold successfully.
+The predicted window permeation rates are below the upper bound rate estimated from the total gas accumulation, indicating that the permeation through the windows is a significant contributor to gas accumulation inside the cryostat.
+The window likely dominates over other sources of gas accumulation (such as permeation through the o-rings) over long timescales.
 These measured amounts of gas are also significantly below the previous problematic gas amounts.
-Based on the experiences described here, CMB-S4 has taken a requirement of 1 mbar/month for similarly scaled cryostats; these window permeation rates will easily achieve this requirement.
 Roughly, we may estimate that the thin windows may allow a cryogenically problematic amount of gas into the cryostat after about twenty years, wherein the gas could be removed by warming, pumping out, and cooling again.
 The BICEP/\emph{Keck} collaboration has very rarely kept a cryostat cold for longer than three consecutive years; permeation of gas through the window into the cryostat is unlikely to become a problem.